Here are the first two chapters of Vevin Song. Enjoy!

 Leave me alone.

-Marla knew exactly who was calling her without looking up.
-She was the only person in her class who would refuse to call Marla by her first name, no matter how many times Marla had insisted on not being addressed by her surname.
+Marla knew who it was without looking up.
+She was the only person in her class who refused to use Marla's first name, no matter how many times Marla insisted.
 She reckoned she did it on purpose.

 I'm four years older than you.
 Not four decades.

-Marla pressed the bridge of her nose between her thumb and finger, sighed audibly and looked up.
-An enthusiastic girl in the front row with curly hair and big eyes beaming through her glasses had her hand up.
+Marla pinched the bridge of her nose, sighed and raised her head.
+In the front row, an enthusiastic girl with curly hair and big eyes beaming through her glasses had her hand up.

 'What, Ruth?'